 The debate contains elements of markets, politics and regulation.
 Both sides of the House appear to have valid arguments supporting their respective positions, in which they are seemingly becoming more entrenched.
 Further, the debate becomes yet more interesting — and for that matter more complex — when the prospect of US LNG and well as Ukraine gas transit capacity is brought into the picture.

 Yet despite the debate, the key question about dependence on Russian gas in general and additional volumes to be delivered through Nord Stream 2 in particular remains: will the project go ahead?
 Or will Nord Stream 2 bite the bullet in the same manner as its Black Sea counterparts, South Stream and, for that matter, NABUCCO?
 Despite all the colour of the debate and the fanfare of its elements, the question of whether Nord Stream 2 will go ahead remains very much open to discussion.
 That said, it is also a question to which we need some answers as we seek to construct a competitive energy market in all of Europe and for all Europeans.

-Please join us for the next BREC session on October 25 in order to come a step closer towards answering this very vexing question, as well as contributing to what promises to be the penultimate debate on Russian gas and on whether Nord Stream 2 is good for EU energy security.
+In this BREC session on October 25 we took a step closer towards answering this very vexing question, as well as what promises to be the penultimate debate on Russian gas and on whether Nord Stream 2 is good for EU energy security.

 Program October 25, 2017: 16.00 — 20.00:

 - Arrival of members and guests leading into welcome cocktail